CollectionBuilder/collectionbuilder-elasticsearch/README.md

 ### 3. Analyze the Objects Metadata

-Use the `cb:analyze_collections_objects_metadata` rake task to analyze the downloaded objects metadata files and display an warnings regrading missing or invalid values.
+Use the `cb:analyze_collections_objects_metadata` rake task to analyze the downloaded objects metadata files and display any warnings regrading missing or invalid values.

+This step will not generate any files.

 Usage
 ```